CodeYourFuture/curriculum/content/databases/_index.md

 +++
 title = 'Databases'
-description = 'The plan for Databases' layout = 'module' emoji= '📚' menu = ['syllabus']
+description = 'The plan for Databases is coming soon' layout = 'module' emoji= '📚' menu = ['syllabus']